-Even still, due to the complexities surrounding oilfield accidents, it is important that you hire an attorney immediately.
+Due to the complexities surrounding oilfield accidents, it is important that you hire an attorney immediately.
 He or she will need to review the details surrounding your particular case.
-This will help him or her determine who to blame and potentially sue for negligence.
+This will help him or her determine who may be to blame and who you should potentially sue for negligence.

 Contact Our Houston Oilfield Accident Lawyers

 If you suffered injuries after an oilfield accident in Houston, then it is important to know where you can turn for help.
 There are ways to get the money you need to recover and put your life back together again.
 However, these types of cases are unique and require specific and extensive knowledge of Texas law and oilfield accidents.
 Thus, you should contact Stevenson & Murray today at (713) 597-3836 or fill out our confidential contact form for a free consultation.